UCR-Research-Computing/UCR-Research-Computing.github.io/pages/gcp_aws_edp.md

 GCP and Azure follow similar procedures in this regard.

-For detailed instructions on accessing these discounts and to start using cloud computing resources for your research or instructional needs, please visit the respective links provided above.
+For detailed instructions on accessing these discounts and to start using cloud computing resources for your research or instructional needs, please rearch out to us.

 ## Support and Consultation